tamersp25/docs/src/pages/engines/classes/index.md

 order: 2
 ---

-Veritone currently supports 7 engine categories.
-Descriptions for each class are provided below.
+Veritone currently supports 7 engine classes with more than 50 recognized categories.
+Descriptions for each category are provided below.

-We continue to add more classes to meet ever evolving customer needs.
-If you have an engine that doesn't fit into any existing class, please get in touch with us to discuss consideration.
+We're continuously adding new categories to support AI industry growth and the needs of our customers.
+If you have an engine that doesn't fall into an existing category, please email us at [ecosystem@veritone.com](mailto:ecosystem@veritone.com) and we'll work with you to support your category.

-Use the /api/engine/category endpoint to retrieve the latest available engineCategoryName and engineCategoryId values.

-For information about the expected inputs and outputs for engines in each category, click on the category name or refer to the pages for each category under

-New CategoriesIf there is a class or category that doesn't fit your particular cognitive engine, please email us at [ecosystem@veritone.com](ecosystem@veritone.com), and we can work with you on supporting your category.

 | Class          | Category                    | Includes                                               | Description                                                                                 |
 | -------------- | --------------------------- | ------------------------------------------------------ | ------------------------------------------------------------------------------------------- |